How To Survive A 10,000-Foot Fall

 "In a normal position for a skydiver, that's around 120 miles per hour," Allain says.

+Gravitational force depends on the person's mass.
+A larger person will have a larger gravitational force exerted on him and will need a larger force from air resistance to stop his acceleration.

-But because larger people have more mass, the pull of gravity is stronger.
-Consequently, larger people attain a higher terminal velocity, Allain says, and hit the ground at a higher speed.
+Consequently, larger people accelerate longer before they attain terminal velocity, Allain says, and so they hit the ground at a higher speed.

-Bigger people also tend to have a larger surface area, which increases air resistance, but Allain says it's not enough to compensate for the stronger downward force due to gravity.
+Bigger people also have a larger surface area, which increases air resistance, but Allain says it's not enough to compensate for the stronger downward force due to their larger mass.

 Famed biologist J.B.S.
 Haldane, writing in 1928, sums the idea up nicely.